-New projects such as $200-billion 200 GW solar power plant and the $130-million Al Khafji solar-powered water desalination plant would drive Saudi Arabia's solar panel market to grow at a CAGR (compound annual growth rate) of 30.2 per cent during 2018-24, a report said.
+New projects such as a $200-billion 200 GW solar power plant and the $130-million Al Khafji solar-powered water desalination plant would drive Saudi Arabia's solar panel market to grow at a CAGR (compound annual growth rate) of 30.2 percent during 2018-24, a report said.

 This significant spending on renewable energy projects would also drive the growth of the solar panel market in Saudi Arabia during the forecast period.

-Ravi Bhandari, assistant manager Research and Consulting, 6Wresearch, said: "Polycrystalline solar panels are the key revenue generating segment in the overall Saudi Arabia solar panel market on account of their affordable prices and thus high utilisation across several projects."
+Ravi Bhandari, assistant manager Research and Consulting, 6Wresearch, said: "Polycrystalline solar panels are the key revenue-generating segment in the overall Saudi Arabia solar panel market on account of their affordable prices and thus high utilization across several projects."

 "Other major segments include monocrystalline and thin-film solar panels.
 Monocrystalline solar panels have a higher power efficiency than their polycrystalline counterparts.
 As a result, their market is expected to grow significantly in the years to come," Bhandari added.